 Pets will be weighed at check-in and will be given a brief examination.
 We reserve the right to treat for external parasites and/or bathe our guests at the owner’s expense if we deem it necessary.
-If your pet is not currently on a flea and tick preventative, we will apply Frontline at your expense the day you arrive for boarding.
-Any pet who is not current on vaccinations, or if we don’t have current proof of vaccines the day of drop-off, may not be allowed to board.
-We DO NOT allow home vaccines.
+If your pet is not currently on a flea and tick preventative, your pet will be treated with either a topical or oral preventative at check-in at your expense.
+Any pet who is not current on vaccinations, or if we don’t have current proof of vaccines the day of drop-off, will not be allowed to stay.
+We do not allow home vaccines.
 All vaccinations must be given by a licensed veterinarian.
-Our protocol for Bordetella is that the vaccine must be administered every year for pets in “high risk situations” such as boarding.
-We strongly recommend that all vaccines be given at least 1 to 2 weeks prior to boarding, since it takes time for immunity to develop.
+Bordetella vaccine must be administered at least 72 hours prior to check in for the pet resort.
+We require that all other vaccines be given at least 2 weeks prior to boarding since it takes time for immunity to develop.

 Effective 5/23/17 we are requiring Leptospirosis to board in our resort.

 Pets are required to be current on the following vaccinations for:

 - Cat – RCP (feline distemper) and Rabies

 - Dog – Rabies, DAP, Leptospirosis, Bordetella (annually)

 - Puppies- Must be over 12 weeks of age and have received their 2nd DAP vaccine, Bordetella and 1st Leptospirosis (DAP and Leptospirosis must be given at least one week prior to stay).

 We are happy to accommodate guests who need medications.
 All medication must be provided by the owner in its original container with the prescribing veterinarian’s label indicating the name of the guest, name of the medication, and its dosage and frequency.
 There are additional charges for medication administration.